malikakarsh/EXTRACT/README.md

-# tesseract_model
+# Tesseract_model

+## Introduction

+Tesseract is an optical character recognition engine for various operating systems which extracts texts from an image and converts them to plain text.

-A very primitive form of original google tesseract which extracts texts (ONLY CAPITAL LETTERS) from an image and converts them to plain text
+This model is a very primitive form of the original google tesseract which extracts texts (ONLY CAPITAL LETTERS) from an image and converts them to plain text.

-REQUIREMENTS:
+## Modules/Library REQUIREMENTS:

   1) os
   2) numpy
   3) PIL